 Victoria is committed to excellence in teaching and learning.
 We aim to provide an inclusive and equitable environment for staff and students, ensuring all students have opportunities for a challenging and stimulating educational experience.
 Find out more about our goals, plans and policies in relation to learning and teaching, equity and diversity, the student experience and quality assurance.

 The Deputy Vice-Chancellor (Academic) heads the Academic Office, which supports Faculties, Schools and services in working together towards these shared goals.
-The Academic Office includes the Assistant Vice-Chancellor (Academic), the Assistant Vice-Chancellor (Pasifika), and a small team of support staff.
+The Academic Office includes the Assistant Vice-Chancellor (Pasifika), the Director of the Academic Office, and a small team of support staff.